adrwxyz/classic.adrw.xyz/_posts/2020-06-04-adventures-in-typescript.md

 image: /assets/article_images/2018-01-25-internet-gatekeepers/DSC_1784-2500c.png
 image2: /assets/article_images/2018-01-25-internet-gatekeepers/DSC_1784-500c.png
 excerpt: The elimination of Internet's gatekeepers has upended the world, here's how it happened.
-seo_title: "No More Gatekeepers | Andrew Paradi"
+seo_title: "No More Gatekeepers | Andrew Paradi Alexander"
 ---

 - Part 1: What is Typescript